 Scatterplots

-If the scatter plot option is chosen, Robin plots comparisons of the normalized expression values of all possible combinations of two chips.
-NOTE: Using this feature on a large number of input chips will generate a lot of images and might inrease calculation time and memory demand significantly.
-The scatter plots are useful for assessing whether two replicate chips are showing similar behaviour.
+If the scatter plot option is chosen, Robin plots pair wise comparisons of the normalized expression values of all possible combinations of two chips.
+NOTE: Using this feature on a large number of input chips will generate a lot of images and might increase calculation time and memory demand significantly.
+The scatter plots are useful for assessing whether two replicate chips are showing similar behavior.
 If they do, the points should lie on a perfect diagonal line.
-Replicate samples that are not showing this behaviour strongly suggest a problem (e.g. accidentally swapped or mislabelled samples, technical problems on one individual chip, strong RNA degradation effects etc. )
+Replicate samples that are not showing this behavior strongly suggest a problem (e.g. accidentally swapped or mislabeled samples, technical problems on one individual chip, strong RNA degradation effects etc. )